Engee documentation

 Details

-The output mask vector or scalar shift value specified as an integer scalar or binary string vector of length , where is the degree of the generating polynomial.
+The output mask vector or scalar shift value, specified as an integer scalar or a binary string vector. , where – the degree of the generating polynomial.
 This parameter determines the delay of the PN sequence from the initial time.
-For more information, seePN-sequence start point offset.
+For more information, seeOffset of the starting point of the PN sequence.

 Dependencies

-To use this parameter, set the Output mask source parameter to Dialog parameter.
+To use this parameter, set for the parameter Output mask source meaning Dialog parameter.

 Default value